 - Faster delivery: Shipping within the country leads to shorter delivery times, a big plus for keeping customers happy.

-While the cost of production will most definitely be higher with local suppliers, it's worth comparing the local cost vs tariff costs and considering other country supply lines while still considering future tariffs may apply to these countries.
+While the cost of production will most definitely be higher with local suppliers, it's worth comparing the local cost vs. tariff costs and considering other country supply lines, while still considering future tariffs that may apply to these countries.

 Exploring alternative sourcing countries: Best places to buy outside China